robbiehanson/CocoaAsyncSocket/README.markdown

 - Support for IPv4 and IPv6.<br/>
   _Automatically send/recv using IPv4 and/or IPv6.
 No more worrying about multiple sockets._

-**GCDAsyncUdpSocket** is built atop Grand Central Dispatch:

 - Fully GCD based and Thread-Safe<br/>
   _It runs entirely within its own GCD dispatch_queue, and is completely thread-safe.
 Further, the delegate methods are all invoked asynchronously onto a dispatch_queue of your choosing.
 This means parallel operation of your socket code, and your delegate/processing code._

-**AsyncUdpSocket** wraps CFSocket:

-- Fully Run-loop based<br/>
-  _Use it on the main thread or a worker thread.
-It plugs into the NSRunLoop with configurable modes._

 ***